cksystemsteaching/selfie/book.md

 Why is all this more than just a strange game played by computer science wizards?
 The reason is that the programming language in which selfie's source code is written is *universal* in the sense that any existing computer program but also any program that may ever be written in the future can also be written in that language.
 It may be cumbersome to do that but in principle this is possible.
 In other words, if you understand that language and in particular how its meaning is constructed you know what any computer can do now and in the future but also what computers cannot do, no matter how fancy they might become, even though there are always ways to circumvent the impossible by doing something good enough for its purpose.

 The machine and its code is universal just like organic life and its DNA.
 This is also the reason why understanding computer science, just like life science, takes effort.
 You are about to learn something that is here to stay forever.
 What are a few months reading and understanding this book compared to that?
 Here is something that may help you in the process.
-Students of mine who finally understood selfie often tell me how happy they were when they finally saw how everything fits together.
+Students who finally understood selfie often tell me how happy they were when they finally saw how everything fits together.
 For some it was a life changing experience that made them even change their major to computer science!

 ## Information